GSA/digitalcorps.gsa.gov/_blogs/improving-customer-experience-for-the-public-across-life-experiences.md

 ---
 id: cx-life-experience-2023-10
-title: 'USDC Fellow Perspectives: Improving customer experience for the public across life experiences'
+title: 'Fellow Perspectives: Improving customer experience for the public across life experiences'
-image:
+image: 10-3_Blog.png
 author: Chris Kuang
 published_at: "2023-10-03"
 summary: "Three USDC Fellows share their work supporting two inaugural life experience projects at the Department of Health and Human Services: Having a Child and Early Childhood, and Facing a Financial Shock."